neythonstreitz/devnet-problem-sets/Scenarios/case-4.md

 - (**Multiple Choice**) Which of the following new approaches does NOT address the issues with his initial attempt?

     a.
-Streaming data via the MV Camera's built-in MQQT support.
+Streaming data via the MV Camera's built-in MQTT support.

     b.
 Switching to a webhook based approach.